Headless CMS - the strategic opportunity for publishers

 On the one hand, you can concentrate on creating value for readers.
 On the other hand, the separation optimizes editorial workflows.

-True multichannel
+Genuine multichannel

 Another advantage for publishers is:

-The headless CMS can also be used for the output of print products, comparable to the output for apps or websites.
-Even though print has different requirements than digital products, the headless system can be used for traditional print products - provided that the headless is also programmed for this.
-But basically, headless CMSs offer this option.
-In addition, new products can be generated from existing content.
+The headless CMS can also be used for the output of print products, similar to the output for apps or websites.
+Even if print has different requirements than digital products, the headless CMS can be used for traditional print products - provided the headless is also programmed for this.

 Example: If one is the editor of a car magazine and has published numerous articles about Porsche, the various articles could be recombined to form a new product, namely a Porsche special issue.